zeuslawyer/visiJAM/json-dev-db/README.md

 This db emulates a real db, this is very useful for local machine prototyping and emulating DB calls.
 I will port across the data from formspree - you will find it as an array at http://localhost:8888/submission This is **only for testing purposes**.

+#SOME GOTCHAS
+1) The database endpoints need to be initialised directly in the db.json file.
+For example:  before i could create or write to the '/submissions' endpoint I had to first creat it in the JSON file with am empty array.
+Please note that JSON formatting is != JS object formatting.
+Keys have to be enclosed in "" as they're strings.